ArrJayOh/Test/Documentation/srs.md

 This section provides a background and context for the project by describing the factors that affect X Clone and its specific requirements, which are detailed in Section 3 of this document.

 ## 2.1 Product Functions
 The main function of X Clone is to provide a platform on which users can interact and share content with one another.
 Users of the product will be able to register with and create accounts on the platform.
 They can then use their account to interact with the platform through tweeting, retweeting, liking, following, and commenting.
 The product essentially provides an online environment in which its users can communicate and share content with one another through a variety of features.

 ## 2.2 User Characteristics
 This subsection of the SRS should describe those general characteristics of the intended users of the product including educational level, experience, and technical expertise.
 It should not be used to state specific requirements, but rather should provide the reasons why certain specific requirements are later specified in Section 3 of the SRS.

 **1\.
 General Users:**
 These users form the vast majority of the user base.
 They generally don’t have a large amount of technical expertise but are likely to have some form of familiarity with online social media platforms.
 A general user would interact with the X Clone platform by creating an account, editing their profile, and utilizing the various forms of engagement with other users provided by the product.

 **2\.
 Premium Users:**
 Premium users form a subsection of general users.
 These users would generally interact with the platform in the same manner as general users, but have access to certain “perks”, like an increased character limit for their tweets, which are only available to them.
 Premium users also have a specific icon which appears next to their username, which indicates their premium status.
-On the reference platform, general users can attain a premium status by purchasing it, but we will manually select premium users in our implementation.
+On the reference platform, general users can attain a premium status by purchasing it, but this project implements a system whereby general users can apply for a premium role, and administrative users can approve or deny the request.

 **3\.
 Administrative Users:**
-These users interact with the administrative system and moderate the platform.
+These users moderate the platform and interact with the administrative and role system.

 ## 2.3 Constraints
 There are a number of constraints by which the X Clone system must abide.
 The project’s constraints, as detailed below, have been set by both the project owner, and by the development team.

-1. X Clone must be implemented using Supabase.
+- C1.
+X Clone’s implementation must use Supabase.
-2. X Clone and its contents need to be appropriate for a professional environment.
+- C2.
+X Clone and its contents need to be appropriate for a professional environment.
-3. The frontend frameworks that may be used in the development of X Clone are limited to Angular, React, Vue, Svelte, or Flutter.
+- C3.
+The frontend frameworks that may be used in the development of X Clone are limited to Angular, React, Vue, Svelte, or Flutter.
+X Clone uses React in particular.
-4. The backend frameworks that may be used in the development of X Clone are limited to Vanilla JavaScript/Typescript/Python using the Supabase libraries with the option of additionally using NestJS/Express/Fastify/Python FAST API.
+- C4.
+The backend frameworks that may be used in the development of X Clone are limited to Vanilla JavaScript/Typescript/Python using the Supabase libraries with the option of additionally using NestJS/Express/Fastify/Python FAST API.
+X Clone uses JavaScript in particular.
-5. The structure of X Clone must adhere to a client-server architecture.
+- C5.
+The structure of X Clone must adhere to a client-server architecture.
-6. X Clone’s design must be kept minimalistic and must exactly replicate that of the reference platform X.
+- C6.
+X Clone’s design must be kept minimalistic and must exactly replicate that of the reference platform X.
-7. The development of X Clone must make use of an existing component library.
+- C7.
+The development of X Clone must make use of an existing component library.
+This project uses the Material UI React component library.
-8. X Clone’s deployment must take place through a CI/CD process.
+- C8.
+X Clone’s deployment must take place through a CI/CD process.

 <br>